fastrgv/RufasSok/README.md

 Embedded autosolver failure might imply the present state of the puzzle is impossible to solve, or simply that the autosolver failed due to time constraint, or insufficient capability.

-Finally, a single command-line argument (decimal float) specifies a persistent timeout interval [in seconds] to wait for the internal autosolver before giving up.
-The default is 10.0 seconds.
-A new setting remains in effect until a different setting is specified using another command-line argument.

-For example:

-	* binw64\rufasok.exe 30.0

-initiates the Windows version using 30 second timeout rather than the 10 second default.
+The default **timeout** used by embedded solvers is 10 seconds, but is adjustable using the (+)-key or (-)-key on the number keypad to increment or decrement by 10 seconds per press.
+This is the time to wait for the internal autosolvers before giving up.

-The default method used by embedded solver Hbox5 [ (.)-key ] can now be set using the k-key, where k is 0..5.
+Also, the default **method** used by embedded solver Hbox5 [ (.)-key ] can now be set using the k-key, where k is 0..5.

 ### 6 method options for hbox5:

-	* 0 "quickest"
+	* 0 "quickest" [initial default]
 	* 1 more "efficient"
 	* 2 suppress hungarian estimator (eg. for dense puzzles)
 	* 3 like 0 but tries to reduce total moves